EighteenZi/rocksdb_wiki/Universal-Compaction.md

 Compaction is only triggered when number of input files would be at least options.compaction_options_universal.min_merge_width and number of files as inputs will be capped as no more than  options.compaction_options_universal.max_merge_width.

 #### 3. Compaction Triggered by number of files
+If for every time we try to schedule a compaction, neither of 1 and 2 are triggered, we will try to compaction whatever files from F1, F2, so that after the compaction the total number of files is not greater than options.level0_file_num_compaction_trigger + 1.
+If we need to compact more than options.compaction_options_universal.max_merge_width number of files, we cap it to options.compaction_options_universal.max_merge_width.

+"Try to schedule" I mentioned below will happen when after flushing a memtable, finished a compaction.
+Sometimes duplicated attempts are scheduled.

+Parallel compactions are possible if options.max_background_compactions > 1.
+Same as all other compaction styles, parallel compactions will not work on the same file.

 This wiki page is not completed.